sainathadapa/sainathadapa.github.io/_posts/2018-10-21-why-i-use-org-mode.md

 ### 3. Images in notes
 With `org-download` plugin, it is easy to capture screenshots, save and display them in the notes.

-### 4. Special characters, Superscript and Subscript
+### 4. Special characters, superscript and subscript
 It it easy to write special characters - for example, you can write `\lambda` to display the λ character.
 Superscript can be achieved by inserting `^` between characters or words, for example `A^2`.
 Similarly, subscript can be done by inserting underscore between words.